Best EU Country for Business 2024

 Luxembourg

-Companies incorporated in this jurisdiction are extensively used in order to create holding companies and investment funds as these companies are exempt from major income, property and dividend taxes.
+Companies incorporated in this jurisdiction are widely utilized in order to create holding companies and investment funds, because these companies are not subject to major income, property and dividend taxes.

-The “offshore” company’s statutory office shall be in Luxembourg.
+The statutory office of an “offshore” company shall be in Luxembourg.

 Taxation

-• The foreign company is obliged to contribute 5% of its profit to a reserve fund in Luxembourg.
-This is not a permanent payment, it will be provided until the total sum reaches 10% of the issued capital.
+• It will obligate the foreign company to contribute 5% of its profit to a reserve fund in Luxembourg.
+It is not a permanent one; it will be provided until the total sum reaches 10% of the issued capital.

 • The annual fee in a form of state duty shall be paid in a form of 0.2 % of the authorized capital.

-• The taxation liability of a non-resident company for corporate tax is only with respect to the profits arising from domestic operations.
+• The no-resident company shall be brought into the liability of taxation only in regard to the corporate tax concerning the profits arising from the domestic operations.
 The foreign-sourced profits of the companies do not fall under any tax lien.

-The corporate tax rate comprises three elements: the general income tax rate of 21%; the contribution to the unemployment fund of 4% of the general rate, that is 0.84%, and the municipal tax rate, fixed by the municipality; for example, in the capital it amounts to 6.75%.
-Hence, the total corporate income tax rate for a Luxembourg-city taxpayer amounts to 28.59%.
+The corporate tax rate consists of three elements: the general income tax rate of 21%; the contribution to the unemployment fund of 4% of the general rate, i.e., 0.84%, and the municipal tax rate fixed by the municipality; for example, it is 6.75% in the capital.
+Thus, the total corporate income tax rate of a taxpayer having its seat in Luxembourg-city amounts to 28.59%.

-Generally, the withholding tax rate is 5% on outgoing dividends.
-Under a double tax treaty, the withholding tax rate might be different.
+There is a general withholding tax rate of 5% on dividends paid out.
+Under a double taxation treaty, the withholding tax rate may be different.

-There is no withholding tax on dividends distributed by a Luxembourg holding company, an investment fund, or a securitisation undertaking.
+No withholding tax is collected on dividends distributed by a Luxembourg holding company, an investment fund, or a securitisation undertaking.

-No withholding tax is also withheld in case the shares have been held by the dividend recipient for at least one year and their value is at least €1.2 million.
-The dividend recipient needs to be a resident of Luxembourg, the EU or a fully taxable resident of Switzerland.
+No withholding tax is withheld if the shares have been held by the dividend recipient for at least one year and their value amounts to at least €1.2 million.
+One added requirement is that the dividend recipient needs to be a resident of Luxembourg, the EU, or a fully taxable resident of Switzerland.

-Dividends received from abroad by a resident company are exempt from taxation if the participation in the capital is at least 10 per cent or the purchase price of the shares is at least EUR 1.2 million.
+The dividends obtained from abroad by a resident company are free from taxation if the capital participation is at least 10% or the acquisition value of the shares is at least EUR 1.2 million.

 Types of registered foreign companies and their taxation peculiarities:

-SOPARFI – a financial holding company.
-The Luxembourg holding companies are not subject to double tax treaties.
+SOPARFI – financial holding company.
+As for the holding companies, the Luxembourg holding companies are not bound by the double tax treaties.

 Zero withholding tax on the dividend paid to a subsidiary/parent company in the EU.
-In the case of dividend payments outside the EU, the respective income tax rate would always be due but it corresponds, for similar taxable results, to the corporate income tax rate in Luxembourg; it can be reduced by an exemption via the tax treaty usually at least to 15% in practice.
+As far as the dividend payments outside the EU are concerned, the respective income tax rate would always be due, but it corresponds – for comparable taxable results – to the corporate income tax rate in Luxembourg; it can be reduced by an exemption via the tax treaty usually at least to 15% in practice.

-Luxembourg doesn’t burden profits of offshore bank accounts with taxes.
+Offshore bank account profits are not burdened with taxes in Luxembourg.
 An offshore bank account in Luxembourg is an already guaranteed method of protection of capital.
-All information about the offshore bank accounts in Luxembourg is considered confidential and cannot be disclosed without express consent of the owner of such a bank account.
+All information about the offshore bank accounts in Luxembourg is considered confidential; it cannot be disclosed without the express consent of the owner of such a bank account.

-With its stable economy, privileged taxation system, strategic geographic position, quality of financial services, and level of living, Luxembourg combines a set of business opportunities nowhere to be found.
-In fact, it provides ideal conditions for international investors and entrepreneurs who want to expand their operations or break into the European market.
+With its stable economy, privileged taxation system, strategic geographic position, quality of financial services, and level of living combined, Luxembourg offers a set of business opportunities nowhere to be found.
+As a matter of fact, it offers optimal conditions for international investors and entrepreneurs looking to expand their operations or break into the European market.

-Business success in Luxembourg, on the other hand, requires careful planning and adequate insight into the local environment through identification of an ideal legal form of the company, strategic planning, observance of regulatory requirements, and standing on the front line of proactive commitment by local partners and regulators.
+Business success in Luxembourg, on the other hand, is attainable only through careful planning and adequate insight into the local environment by identification of an ideal legal form of the company, strategic planning, observance of regulatory requirements, and standing on the front line of proactive commitment by local partners and regulators.

-Generally speaking, Luxembourg therefore provides a very favourable business environment by means of a highly competent labour force, an innovative economy, and a stable legal system.
-It is thus one of the prime targets of international business and investments.
+Generally speaking, the business climate is highly favorable in Luxembourg due to its highly competent labor force, innovative economy, and stable legal environment.
+It is hence one of the prime targets of international business and investments.

 Luxembourg Inland Revenue (ACD)